dhthwy/r/README.md

 # r

+"Tropical storm winds tomorrow.
+Nice.

+My best pepper plant's been banging em out too.
+Got 5 peppers in 30 days, with several more on the way.

+But it probably get RIP.

+Gardens need walls."

+---

 "Bamboo stakes really suck.

 My design should've worked well - secured it by anchoring it with a line in a triangle such that it stays anchored from every direction.